Providing all the support for students aspiring to pursue education in the United States.

 The process begins when the employer obtains an approved Application for Permanent Labor Certification from the U.S. Department of Labor (DOL).
 After the labor certification has been approved by the DOL, the employer continues the process by filing Form I-140, Immigrant Petition for Alien Worker, on behalf of the foreign national with U.S. Citizenship and Immigration Services (USCIS).

 The purpose of this form is to document that each new employee (both citizen and noncitizen) hired after November 6, 1986, is authorized to work in the United States.

-E-Verify is a web-based system that allows enrolled employers to confirm the eligibility of their employees to work in the United States.
-E-Verify employers verify the identity and employment eligibility of newly hired employees by electronically matching information provided by employees on the Form I-9, Employment Eligibility Verification, against records available to the Social Security Administration (SSA) and the Department of Homeland Security (DHS).
+E-Verify is a web-based system which helps employers confirm their employees’ eligibility to work in the US.
+Using E-Verify, employers verify the identity and employment eligibility of their newly hired employees by electronically matching the information they enter in the Form I-9, Employment Eligibility Verification, against records available in the Social Security Administration (SSA) and the Department of Homeland Security (DHS).

 U.S. immigration law may allow a U.S. employer to file a Form I-129, Petition for a Nonimmigrant Worker, with U.S. Citizenship and Immigration Services (USCIS) on behalf of a prospective foreign national employee.
 Upon approval of the petition, the prospective employee may apply for admission to the United States, or for a change of nonimmigrant status while in the United States, to temporarily work or to receive training.

 Foreign nationals seeking admission to perform labor as health care workers, other than physicians, are only admissible to the United States if they present certification from a USCIS-approved credentialing organization verifying that the worker has met the minimum requirements for training, licensure, and English proficiency in his or her field.